Den Tolmor

 Den Tolmor is a Moldova-born American film producer, director, and writer, whose work includes feature films, television series, and documentaries.
 Tolmor is best known for producing Winter on Fire: Ukraine's Fight for Freedom, a 2015 documentary film about the Euromaidan protests in Ukraine in the winter of 2013 and 2014, which earned him an Oscar Nomination for Best Documentary Feature and a Primetime Emmy Award nomination in the Exceptional Merit in Documentary Filmmaking category in 2016.
 Throughout his career, Tolmor has frequently collaborated with Oscar-nominated Israeli-American director Evgeny Afineevsky, also producing the 2017 documentary film Cries from Syria about the Syrian civil war.
 Narrated by Helen Mirren, the film was an official selection of the Sundance Film Festival where it premiered in 2017 and was acquired by HBO.
 Tolmor produced Francesco, a 2020 documentary film about Pope Francis that tells the story of hope inside the darkness of our times.
 Righetto, Tolmor's most recent feature film, entered pre-production in Italy in 2020.

+Early career and work in Russia

+Tolmor began his career as a producer for a variety of Russian television stations, where he worked on numerous successful programs, ranging in scope from political and economic journalism to entertainment and culture.
+He has produced several daily and weekly shows, including some of the highest rated series on Russian Television: Pepel [Ash] (2012), Voenni Hospital [Military Hospital] (2012), and Tzena Jizni [The Price of Life] (2014).
+Tolmor also created Ekstrasensy protiv detektivov [Psychics versus Detectives] (2016), a first-of-its-kind television program that challenged individuals with extrasensory perception, such as physics and clairvoyants, to compete against trained detectives and criminologists to investigate and solve real criminal cases.